-The University of Guam RFK Memorial Library has been a designated Selective federal Depository since 1978 through the university's land grand status.
-As one of the two selective depository libraries in the region, RFK Library receives 46% of U.S. government Publication, many in electronic and microform formats.
-The newly added Documents Without Shelves program provides 24/7 access to over 55,000 US Federal Government documents in full-text or PDF via the Library's online catalog OCEAN.
+The University Of Guam RFK Memorial Library has been a designated Selective Federal Depository in 1978 through the university's Land Grant status.
+As one of the two selective depository libraries in the region, RFK Memorial Library receives 46% U.S. Government Publications, many in electronic and Microform formats.
+The newly added Documents Without Shelves program provides 24/7 access to over 55,000 US Federal Government documents in PDF full-text via the Library's online catalog OCEAN.

-Other special collections at the RFK Memorial Library include the Mobil East-Asian collection, the Micronesian Resource File, and the Reference Information File consisting of local and ephemeral materials of current interest.
-The East Asian collection offers books and periodicals on the cultures, history and societies of Japan, Korea, and China including Taiwan and Hong Kong.
+Other special collections at the RFK Memorial Library include the Mobil East Asian Collection, the Thesis and Special Projects Collection, the Micronesian Resource File (MRF) Collection, and the Reference Information File consisting of local and ephemeral materials of current interest.
+The East Asian Collection offers books and periodicals on the cultures, history, language, and societies of Japan, Korea, and China including Taiwan and Hong Kong.
 Mobil Oil Guam established this collection with generous initial and continuous support.

-The Instructional Media services provides student and faculty needs in audio-visual duplication and video projects.
+The Instructional Media Services within the Library provides student & faculty needs in audio-video duplication and video projects.

-The University of Guam RFK Memorial Library provides Interlibrary Loan (ILL) services through OCLC, DOCLINE and other means to UOG students/faculty/staff/administrators, and to other library patrons in Guam, Micronesia and the Western Pacific region.
+The University Of Guam RFK Memorial Library provides Interlibrary Loan (ILL) services through OCLC, DOCLINE and other means to UOG students, faculty, staff, administrators, and to other library patron in Guam, Micronesia and the Western Pacific Region.
 Many items can be obtained cost-free, although there may be charges associated.
-UOG Library is also a resources library of the National Network of Libraries of Medicine's pacific Southwest Region.